sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/development_environment.md

 ### Enabling Sourcegraph extensions outside a Sourcegraph instance

 As Sourcegraph extensions are in alpha, you must manually enable them in the browser extension:

-- Click the Sourcegraph icon to the right of the address bar
+1. Click the Sourcegraph icon to the right of the address bar.
-- Click the gear ⚙️ icon
+1. Click the gear ⚙️ icon.
-- Check the **Use extensions** checkbox
+1. Check the **Use extensions** checkbox.

 <img src="img/enable-sourcegraph-extensions.png" width="400" />